 Steve Heimberg, Board Member

-Dr. Heimberg has a long history of community involvement and is a lifetime board member of both of California’s top consumer-oriented attorney organizations.
+Steve Heimberg is an attorney who has dedicated his legal career to protecting the rights of the disadvantaged and the powerless in America.
+Dr. Heimberg studied medicine at the University of Missouri-Columbia and then went on to study law at the University of California, Los Angeles.
+Since 1992, Dr. Heimberg has had his own law firm, Heimberg Barr LLP, which specializes in medical-related litigation, focusing on medical malpractice and catastrophic injury cases.
+He is a lifetime board member of both of California’s top consumer-oriented attorney organizations.
 He is a board member of Ralph’s Riders, the premiere support organization for paralyzed persons, and was recognized as its Person of the Year.
-Another major charity for Southern California’s disabilities community (WYNGS) named Dr. Heimberg its Benefactor of the Year.
+Another major charity for Southern California’s disabilities community –WYNGS– named Dr. Heimberg its Benefactor of the Year.

-Dr. Heimberg became involved in helping Cambodian children in 2006 and is on the board of several groups and NGO’s providing education and community support to some of Phnom Penh’s poorest communities.
-He is deeply involved in numerous schools and multiple communities throughout Phnom Penh.
-He is currently developing plans for a community agro-business in Cambodia and Thailand.
+He has been helping Cambodian children since 2006 and is on the board of several groups and NGO’s, providing education and community support to some of Cambodia’s poorest communities.

 Ali Mayer, Board Member